 Here’s the back story: Elizabeth has become pregnant in her old age, after the angel Gabriel tells her husband, Zechariah, that this will happen.
 Zechariah questions the angel’s grasp of reality – they are both long past child-bearing age, just like Abraham and Sarah, or Hannah and Elkanah in the Old Testament.
 Because he doubts the angel’s word, Zechariah is unable to speak for the next nine months.

-Here’s another little detail about Zechariah and Elizabeth you might find interesting: they both come from priestly families.
+Both Zechariah and Elizabeth come from priestly families.
 In fact, Elizabeth is a direct descendant of Aaron.
 But Gabriel tells Zechariah that the child they will have is to be a prophet, not a priest.
 Continue reading

 December 11, 2016